GTB (advertising agency)

-GTB, formerly known as Team Detroit, is an advertising agency based in Dearborn, Michigan.
+GTB, formerly known as Team Detroit, is an advertising agency based in Detroit, Michigan.
 It is the primary creative agency for the Ford Motor Company.
 GTB is a subsidiary of WPP, one of the Big Four advertising firms.

 WPP formed Team Detroit in 2006 out of portions of six sibling agencies: J. Walter Thompson (JWT), Young & Rubicam (Y&R), Wunderman, Ogilvy & Mather, MEC, and Mindshare.

 In 2016, Team Detroit was rebranded as GTB, originally an acronym for Global Team Blue.